raveenaaa/ChaosEngineering/README.md

 > Chaos is a ladder.

 We will explore basic fault and event injection to understand how a simple service responds to different events.
-To faciliate this workshop, we will run a service in a single docker container, so we have better ability to control resources.

 This workshop will be a bit more exploratory than some of our other workshops, so this will be a good chance to practice using Docker.

-> docker run --rm --name app1 -p 127.0.0.1:3001:80/tcp nginxdemos/hello:plain-text

-### Setup
+## Setup

 We will need to build the Dockerfile to setup up the environment with our chaos tools and scripts.